 Aceh Government will exercise authority in all public sectors, which will be held in conjunction with civil administration and justice, except in the field of foreign relations.
-External defense, Vol. Filled Out by the Editor national security, monetary and fiscal matters, judicial power, and freedom of religion, wherein these policies are the authority of the Indonesia Government under the constitution.
+External defense, national security, monetary and fiscal matters, judicial power, and freedom of religion, wherein these policies are the authority of the Indonesia Government under the constitution.